Adequate moduli spaces and geometrically reductive group schemes: Geometrically reductive group schemes and GIT

-\begin{remark} Property $(5'')$ translates into the geometric condition that for every linear action of $G$ on $X = \AA^n_R = \Spec \Sym V^{\dual}$ over $R$, where $V$ is a finite type $G$-$R$-module which is free as an $R$-module, and for every $G$-invariant $x \in X(R)$ which is given by an inclusion $R \hookarr V$ of $G$-$R$-modules, there exists $f \in (\Sym^n V^{\dual})^G$ such that $f(x) =1$. \end{remark}
+\begin{remark} Property $(5'')$ translates into the geometric condition that for every linear action of $G$ on $X = \AA^n_R = \Spec(\Sym V^{\dual})$ over $R$, where $V$ is a finite type $G$-$R$-module which is free as an $R$-module, and for every $G$-invariant $x \in X(R)$ which is given by an inclusion $R \hookarr V$ of $G$-$R$-modules, there exists $f \in (\Sym^n V^{\dual})^G$ such that $f(x) =1$. \end{remark}

-\begin{lem} Let $G \to \Spec k$ be a finite type group scheme where $k$ is a field.
-The following are equivalent: \begin{enumerate1} \item $G$ is geometrically reductive. \item For every surjection $V \to W$ of $G$-representations and $w \in W^G$, there exists $N > 0$ and $v \in (\Sym^N V)^G$ with $v \mapsto w^N$. \item For every linear action of $G$ on $\AA^n$, closed invariant subscheme $Z$ and $G$-invariant function $f$ on $Z$ , there exists $N>0$ such that $f^N$ extends to a $G$-invariant function on $X$. \item For every linear action of $G$ on $\AA^n$ and closed invariant $k$-valued point $q \in \AA^n$, there exists a homogenous invariant non-constant polynomial $f$ such that $f(q) \ne 0$. \item For every $G$-representation $V$ and codimension 1 invariant subspace $W \subseteq V$, there exists $r > 0$ and a dimension 1 invariant subspace $Q \subseteq \Sym^{p^r}V$ such that $\Sym^{p^r} V \cong (W \cdot \Sym^{p^r-1} V) \oplus Q$. \end{enumerate1} If $G \to \Spec k$ is affine and smooth, then (1) - (5) are equivalent to: \begin{enumerate1} \item[(6)] $G$ is reductive. \item[(7)] For every action of $G$ on a finite type $k$-scheme $\Spec A$, the ring of invariants $R^G$ is finitely generated. \end{enumerate1} If $\text{char}(k) = 0$, then (1) - (5) are equivalent to: \begin{enumerate1} \item[(8)] $G$ is linearly reductive. \end{enumerate1} If $\text{char}(k) = p$, then (1) - (5) are equivalent to: \begin{enumerate1} \item[(9)] For every linear action of $G$ on $\AA^n$ and closed invariant $k$-valued point $q \in \AA^n$, there exists a homogenous invariant polynomial $f$ of degree $p^r$ for some $r > 0$ such that $f(q) \ne 0$. \end{enumerate1} \end{lem}
+\begin{lem} Let $G \to \Spec(k)$ be a finite type group scheme where $k$ is a field.
+The following are equivalent: \begin{enumerate1} \item The group scheme $G$ is geometrically reductive. \item For every surjection $V \to W$ of $G$-representations and $w \in W^G$, there exist $N > 0$ and $v \in (\Sym^N V)^G$ with $v \mapsto w^N$. \item For every linear action of $G$ on $\AA^n$, closed invariant subscheme $Z$ and $G$-invariant function $f$ on $Z$ , there exists $N>0$ such that $f^N$ extends to a $G$-invariant function on $X$. \item For every linear action of $G$ on $\AA^n$ and closed invariant $k$-valued point $q \in \AA^n$, there exists a homogenous invariant non-constant polynomial $f$ such that $f(q) \ne 0$. \item For every $G$-representation $V$ and codimension one invariant subspace $W \subseteq V$, there exist $r > 0$ and a dimension one invariant subspace $Q \subseteq \Sym^{p^r}V$ such that $\Sym^{p^r} V \cong (W \cdot \Sym^{p^r-1} V) \oplus Q$. \end{enumerate1} If $G \to \Spec(k)$ is affine and smooth, then (1) $-$ (5) are equivalent to: \begin{enumerate1} \item[(6)] The group scheme $G$ is reductive. \item[(7)] For every action of $G$ on a finite type $k$-scheme $\Spec(A)$, the ring of invariants $R^G$ is finitely generated. \end{enumerate1} If $\text{char}(k) = 0$, then (1) $-$ (5) are equivalent to: \begin{enumerate1} \item[(8)] The group scheme $G$ is linearly reductive. \end{enumerate1} If $\text{char}(k) = p$, then (1) - (5) are equivalent to: \begin{enumerate1} \item[(9)] For every linear action of $G$ on $\AA^n$ and closed invariant $k$-valued point $q \in \AA^n$, there exists a homogenous invariant polynomial $f$ of degree $p^r$ for some $r > 0$ such that $f(q) \ne 0$. \end{enumerate1} \end{lem}